awesomephant/blog/privacy.md

 ## Analytics

-This site places cookies and collects no analytics data at all.
-It does not use Google Analytics or other any third-party analytics software.
-Your IP address is not recorded.
+This site places no cookies and collects no analytics data at all.
+It does not use Google Analytics or any other any third-party analytics software.

 ## Embedded Content